ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/client-configuration-per-database.markdown

   * Allow client sessions to select their topology by tag, so they'd be able to load-balance their requests.

-  * Optionally, select a hash seed to fix the topology that clients would use.
+  * Optionally, select a hash seed to randomize the topology that clients would use.

   * You can choose either **3** or **4**.